Eaz1424/MyTechBlog/README.md

 - Category filter bar with a built-in dark/light theme toggle.
 - Responsive three-column article grid with hover states.
 - Thematic badges with color-coding for each category.
-- Disqus-powered community comments section.
 - Personalized “About Me” footer with social and project links.
 - Netlify-ready configuration with built-in analytics snippet.
+- Article detail template with long-form storytelling layout.

 ## Getting Started